 Kenya is a fantastic all-year destination with some months better suited to certain interests, like the Great Migration or general game viewing, and preferred activities like birdwatching.

-Discover Kenya on a birding safari from September to April when a great variety of migratory species (11% of the world’s bird species!) visit this East African destination.
+If you are more interested in a birding safari in Kenya, the ideal time is from September to April when a great variety of migratory species (11% of the world’s bird species!) visit this East African destination.
 Kenyan bird species that you’ll be able to tick off your list include the willow warbler, blackcap, Eurasian roller, steppe eagle, Eurasian bee-eater and common sandpiper.

-The short rains in Kenya occur between November and December.
-No need to worry about it impacting your safari as showers mostly occur in the late afternoon and early evening.
-The most rain falls between March and May, which is also known as the long rains.
-The Kenyan highlands, in particular Aberdare National Park and the Laikipia Plateau are cloudy throughout the day with humidity also on the high side.
+The short rains in Kenya typically fall between November and December.
+There’s no need to worry about them impacting your safari as showers mainly occur in the late afternoon and early evening.
+The most significant rainfall happens between March and May, also known as the long rains.
+The Kenyan highlands, in particular Aberdare National Park and the Laikipia Plateaum experience cloudy conditions throughout the day with humidity levels also on the higher side.